secretflow/spu/docs/development/design_device.rst

 For CPU and MPC, it's easy.

 - A CPU device is composed by only one node.
-- A MPC device is composed by a list of nodes (unordered).
+- An MPC device is composed by a list of nodes (unordered).

 For HE device, it's a bit of complicated, it's composed by a pair of nodes `(location, key-owner)`